 They’ve formed a coalition to improve health conditions in their area.
 Check out their website, Toxic Taters to learn about their struggle.
 You’ll find their personal stories both disturbing and inspiring.
 And while you’re there, sign their petition (link no longer available) urging McDonald’s to cut the use of dangerous pesticides in potato production.

 Big Agriculture, Big Health Problems: Here’s a film that sure to be controversial.
-Fed Up (trailer here, the movie’s website here) examines the role of processed foods, especially sugar, in our nation’s ongoing health problems.
+Fed Up (trailer here, the movie’s Facebook page here) examines the role of processed foods, especially sugar, in our nation’s ongoing health problems.
 To quote the film’s makers, Fed Up “blows the lid off everything we thought we knew about food and weight loss, revealing a 30-year campaign by the food industry, aided by the U.S. government, to mislead and confuse the American public, resulting in one of the largest health epidemics in history.”
 Can you say government subsidies to corporate agriculture?
 The film’s set for release on May 9.
 In the meantime, we’re looking for a screener to view and will get back to you if and when we see it.